 By Nayma Nishat

-Do you know exactly, what Does Mental Health Mean?
+Do you know exactly, what is Mental Health?
 Most of us, when we hear about mental Health, we immediately think of worst-case scenarios such as depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors and others.

 But mental health is not having a mental illness.
 Rather Mental health is something that people have the ability to control to work for and achieve.
 It is all about your ability how you address all of the issues in your life.